rtaylor02/Java_MT_C_PO_LL/mt_c/ReadMe.md

     - `object.wait([long[, int]])` & `object.notify()` / `object.notifyAll()` ==> `synchronized` needed. see section 3 & 4 for this as this is more for sharing data between threads.
       - `thread.onSpinWait()`==> no `synchronized` needed as thread, unlike `wait()` does not go into WAIT state.
 ALWAYS enclose this method in `while(<flag>)` loop.

-## 2 - Performance Optimisation - Latency and Throughput
+## 2 - Performance Optimisation - Latencies and Throughput
 - Throughput = #transaction / unit time